top of page

 Charity nominations falling under the following categories will not be considered:

-• Programs or initiatives outside of the Foothills MD
+• programs or initiatives provided or operated outside of Foothills County

-• Organizations that have did not adhere to the criteria from previously received funding.
+• organizations that did not adhere to the criteria from previously received funding.

 bottom of page